I do/teach/breathe science, science writing, and writing. Thanks for visiting.

 January 1, 2021

-Personal essay about how living in the Marshall Islands eroded, shifted, and rebuilt my perceptions of both myself and coral atolls.
+Personal science essay about how living in the Marshall Islands eroded, shifted, and rebuilt my perceptions of both myself and coral atolls.
 Also discusses the need for nuanced, science-based climate change narratives.

 https://newrepublic.com/article/160768/complicated-truth-climate-change-marshall-islands